 Nothing says Halloween more than the colors orange and black.
-These two colors automatically bring to mind the spooky, surreal images of the playful holiday.
-Although it is fun to decorate the house and dress the kids, why not carry the theme across to the dinner table?
+These two colors automatically bring to mind the spooky, surreal images of this playful holiday.
+Although it’s fun to decorate the house and dress the kids, why not carry the theme across to the dinner table?

-The color, flavor and warmth of butternut squash benefit the Stomach and Spleen, which have a “mother-child” relationship with the Lung, the organ associated with the Fall.
-The deep black color of the lentils supports the Kidney, the organ associated with our next season, Winter.
+The color, flavor, and warmth of butternut squash benefit the Stomach and Spleen, which have a “mother-child” relationship with the Lung, the organ associated with Fall.
+The deep black color of the lentils energetically supports the Kidney, the organ associated with our next season, Winter.

 Black Lentils and Roasted Butternut Squash

 1 butternut squash, peeled, seeded and cut into 1” cubes